tranminhanh1512/tranminhanh1512/README.md

 *April 2025 – Present*
 - Collaborate with Professor Jake Williams to construct a large-scale dataset targeting 10 billion tokens for email chatbot training
 - Design and implement experiments to evaluate Precise Language Models (PLMs) on prediction tasks and apply Self-play Fine-tuning method (SPIN) to fine-tune low-resource model
-- Train a transformer-based agentic AI on a hateful Discord dataset to recognize behavioral patterns across multi-turn conversations and intelligently escalate or de-escalate responses based on context.
+- Train a transformer-based agentic AI on a hateful Discord dataset to recognize behavioral patterns across multi-turn conversations and intelligently escalate or de-escalate responses based on context

 **Marketing Data Analyst Intern @ 1C Vietnam**
 *June – August 2023*